tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

       - Current Weather Data
 ```

-This tag is defined at the global level for `tags`, so the `/weather` path will be grouped here.
+This tag is defined at the global level, so the `/weather` path will be grouped here.

 ## <i class="fa fa-user-circle"></i> View the Appearance in Swagger UI